cvkitio/worker/README.md

-# cvkit.io server
+# cvkit.io worker

-A worker for performing computer vision related operations and generating events optimized to run as a container
+A worker for performing real time computer vision related operations and generating events optimized to run as a container.

+One of the key considerations for this package is that it can manage complex chains of computer vision tasks without blocking the main frame processing loop.

+Some examples:

+1. Are there faces in the frame?
+    --> Yes, extract the faces
+        --> Is the face live?
+            --> For each face does it match an entry in a face DB --> If we get a match send a notification

+2. Are there cars in the frame?
+    --> Yes, extract the cars
+        --> Extract the car features
+            --> Does the car have a numberplate?
+                --> If the number plate matches a DB entry send a notification

 ## Components